marcodalessandro76/MPPI/sphinx_source/index.rst

 Module Members
 --------------

-Manage the input files with classes able create and modify the input files of QuantumESPRESSO and Yambo
+Manage the input files with classes able to create and modify the input files of QuantumESPRESSO and Yambo

 .. toctree:: pwInput